| | |

 signal processing modules and by developing mechanisms for accurate matching and retrieval

 of digital media in the encrypted domain.
+There are growing interests in accurately

 identifying media documents that contain identical content except